cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to the security rationale behind each recommendation and guidance for applications not yet covered.

-Each algorithm conforms to a common interface, i.e., it maps a bitstring {0, 1}^\* to a point on an elliptic curve E. For each variant, we describe the requirements for E to make it work.
+Each algorithm conforms to a common interface, i.e., it encodes a bitstring {0, 1}^\* to a point on an elliptic curve E. For each variant, we describe the requirements for E to make it work.
 Sample code for each variant is presented in the appendix.
 Unless otherwise stated, all elliptic curve points are assumed to be